 Putting it in writing also makes the request more tangible.
 More visible.
-It’s hard to ignore a message that’s clearly meant for you, and you alone.
+It’s hard to ignore a message that’s clearly meant for you alone.

 Idea killer 2 - Head it off before it gets started

 Getting your idea noticed is good.
-But if it attracts the attention of a critic / idea killer, they’ve got many ways to stop your idea making it.
+But it’s likely to attract the attention of a critic / idea killer.
+And they have many ways to stomp on your idea.

 It happens a lot in businesses where the culture demands approvals.
 You get a team of senior leaders who control everything.
 Nothing happens without their say-so.
 Approval teams and processes kill ideas all the time.

 They create an environment hostile to new ideas.
 They slow things down by only meeting once a month.
-There’s long lists of detailed requirements to meet before they’ll look at your idea.
+There are long lists of detailed requirements to meet before they’ll look at your idea.
 Everything has to be on the agenda well in advance.
 Do something late, or the wrong way, and they won’t look at it.
-These are all idea killer tactics.
+These are all idea-killer tactics.
 Rigid formats and fixed timelines make getting new ideas started hard work.

 Protect your ugly babies